yldio/skiff/README.md

 [Raft](https://raft.github.io/) Consensus Algorithm implementation for Node.js.

 * Persists to LevelDB (or any database exposing a [LevelDown](https://github.com/level/leveldown) interface).
+* Exposes the cluster as a [Levelup-compatible](https://github.com/level/levelup#readme) interface, with which you can extend using [the Levelup plugins](https://github.com/Level/levelup/wiki/Modules#plugins).
 * Encodes messages using Msgpack

 ## Installation